Jessi0803/MedicalApp/models/README.md

   - Context window: 3000 frames
   - Optimized for mobile and embedded devices
   - Suitable for real-time transcription

-### dtln_quantized.tflite (372KB)
-- Quantized version of the Dual-signal Transformation LSTM Network (DTLN)
-- Purpose: Speech enhancement and noise reduction
-- Features:
-  - Real-time processing capability
-  - Low latency performance
-  - 8-bit quantization for efficient inference
-  - Suitable as a preprocessing step for ASR
-  - Optimized for mobile and embedded devices

 ## Utility Notebooks